fernandopalafox/fernandopalafox.github.io/content/writing/ambition.md

 ## Acknowledgements

+Thanks to Henry Beer for reading an early draft of this essay.

 ## Related
 - *The Beginning of Infinity* by David Deutsch.
 Read my notes on the book [here](infinity).
 - *Zero to One* by Peter Thiel.